dmagda/corporate-messenger/README.md

             </td>
             <td>Tier 2</td>
             <td>
-                There is a primary cluster in one region and [read replicas](https://docs.yugabyte.com/latest/deploy/multi-dc/read-replica-clusters/#root) in other regions.
+                There is a primary cluster in one region and <a href="https://docs.yugabyte.com/latest/deploy/multi-dc/read-replica-clusters/#root">read replicas</a> in other regions.
                 All writes are served by the primary cluster while reads can be served from the closest region (primary or read-replica).
             </td>
         </tr>